RV and Camper Inverter Size Calculator

 I need power that doesn’t keep the campground up at night!
 Does this sound familiar?

 To estimate your anticipated power consumption, take the current (from the example above) 166 DC amps and multiply by the number of hours per day that you expect to use it.
 Let’s say you will run 2000 watts, 166 DC amps for a total of 2 hours per day.
-You will need 166*2 hours= 332 amps total.
+You will need 166 * 2 hours = 332 amps total.
 You will also want to check the efficiency of the RV inverter that you are selecting.
 Because the process of converting from 12 VDC to 120 VAC generates heat, the inverter will always draw more watts from the batteries than it can deliver.
-Some brands have greater losses than others (usually 8-10%).
-If you have a battery bank of 400 amps, you will be able to run your 2000 watts for 1.2 hours but we don’t recommend fully depleting your battery bank.
+Some brands have greater losses than others (usually 8 to 10%).
+If you have a battery bank of 400 amps, you will be able to run your 2000 watts for 1.2 hours, but we don’t recommend fully depleting your battery bank.
 Take your total available battery amps of 400 and divide by your total amp need of 332 and you get 1.2 hours.
-400/332= 1.2 amp hours.
-We recommend no less than 50 depth of discharge.
-If you follow this recommendation you will get 1.2 hours * .50% = .6 hours of run time.
+400/332 = 1.2 amp hours.
+We recommend no less than 50 depths of discharge.
+If you follow this recommendation, you will get 1.2 hours * .50% = .6 hours of run time.

 Features of RV Inverters:

 We offer many inverters that have built in transfer switches that allow you to go back and forth between shore and inverter power.
 Our inverter chargers allow you to use the inverter with city or generator power to recharge the batteries/bypass when you have access to AC.
 Some have cooling fans, remote switches and add breakers for safety.
 Some also have direct connect terminal blocks to tie into a panel.
 Please call us if you need more info about RV inverters.